YangLu1031/cloud-builders/Beta/bazel/README.md

 # Bazel

-This `bazel` builder is based on the `bazel` image supplied by Google's Bazel team as described at https://console.cloud.google.com/marketplace/details/google/bazel.
+This `bazel` build step is based on the `bazel` image supplied by Google's Bazel team as described at https://console.cloud.google.com/marketplace/details/google/bazel.